 When the gross volume is determined, internal fittings such as shelves, removable partitions, containers, evaporators, thermostats and interior light housings shall be considered as not being in place.
-However, the gross volume shall take into account the exact shapes of the walls if they contain depressions or projections (for examples, see figure 15).
+However, the gross volume shall take into account the exact shapes of the walls if they contain depressions or projections.